urhnh/ctfwriteup-skr/A Thousand Words/readme.md

 - Download the jpg and get the string again

-- Decode the string 3 times to get the flag
+- Decode the string 3 times with base64 to get the flag